Margaret Pappas and her eight-year-old son Dylan (Kostantinos) are business partners.

 At the beginning of 2020 Ms Pappas launched Anesti Home to help raise funds to support young Dylan who has autism.

 Their story starts long before the wax began pouring, as Ms Pappas worked to find herself again after a difficult marriage and becoming a single mum in 2015.

-This was the fresh start that Ms Pappas needed, but was only the tip of the iceberg when coming up against life’s challenges.
+Ms Pappas needed a fresh start but that was only the tip of the iceberg when coming up against life’s challenges.